-The Company has introduced a policy that prohibits employees and Directors of the Company from entering into transactions that operate or are intended to operate to limit the economic risk or are designed or intended to hedge exposure to unvested Company securities.
+The Company's Securities Trading Policy prohibits employees and Directors of the Company from entering into transactions that operate or are intended to operate to limit the economic risk or are designed or intended to hedge exposure to unvested Company securities.
 This includes entering into arrangements to hedge their exposure to LTI granted as part of their remuneration package.
 This policy may be enforced by requesting employees and Directors to confirm compliance.